onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 us [on Twitter](http://www.twitter.com/onyxplatform).

-Distributed Masonry are also [available](http://www.onyxplatform.org/support/) for Onyx Platform, and distributed systems consulting, support, and training services.
+Distributed Masonry are also [available](http://www.onyxplatform.org/support/) for Onyx Platform and general distributed systems consulting, contracting, support, and training services.
 Please feel free to contact us if you are interested in our services or just want to have a [chat about this post](mailto:support@onyxplatform.org).